professor of history here at

 the University of Hawai‘i at Mānoa.
 I teach

-courses on early America, Native Americans, and the history of media
+courses on early America, Native Americans, digital history, and the

 and the senses.
 I am the author of How